DanielMistrik/Intro2Blockchain/_sources/chapters/crypto/text.md

 *Brute-Force Attacks* are attacks that try to *reverse* a hash function and this is much more difficult, to the point of impossibility, than collision attacks.
-This is because complex hashing functions cannot be *reversed* so the only way you can find the input for a given output is to try all possible inputs until you get your desired output.
+This is because complex hashing functions cannot be *reversed* and changing their input gives an unpredictable output so the only way you can find the input for a given output is to try all possible inputs until you get your desired output.
 For SHA-256 this would take roughly 2^256 computations.For reference this would take the whole worlds computing power more time than the predicted lifespan of the universe.
 Note, because of